 National Weather Center Outreach

-As the outreach coordinator of the National Weather Center and the College of Atmospheric & Geographic Sciences, I identified and executed events where promotion of the NWC and/or the College could be achieved with presence from staff and/or students, which involved assisting with conference exhibiting and special events for business such as alumni relations, corporate sponsorships, and student recruitment.
-Given our collocation with various National Oceanic and Atmospheric Administration (NOAA) partners, this work also involved collaborating with NOAA Public Affairs on requests that require crossover into both university and NOAA.
+As the outreach coordinator of the National Weather Center and the College of Atmospheric & Geographic Sciences, Pat identified and executed events where promotion of the NWC and/or the College could be achieved with presence from staff and/or students, which involved assisting with conference exhibiting and special events for business such as alumni relations, corporate sponsorships, and student recruitment.
+Given the collocation with various National Oceanic and Atmospheric Administration (NOAA) partners, this work also involved collaborating with NOAA Public Affairs on requests that require crossover into both university and NOAA.

 National Weather Festival

 One of the most enjoyable parts of Pat’s former job was coordinating planning the annual National Weather Festival at the National Weather Center!
 It’s basically like a giant celebration of all-things weather!
 The National Weather Festival is a free, open-house style event held each fall at the National Weather Center with the purpose of highlighting the many weather-related organizations and activities in central Oklahoma.
 Attractions and activities include: